 But luckily, you’ve chosen a topic that you really know and that will resonate with your audience.

 Start by creating an outline for your post.

-Those pesky little things your English teacher insisted you create.
+Remember outlines?
+Those pesky little things your English teacher insisted you create?

 An outline will help you keep your article structured and moving in the right direction.

-I use my subheadings as an outline and go ahead and write my introduction and conclusion.
+I use my subheadings as an outline and then start writing the introduction and conclusion.

 This helps me know where I’m starting and ending, which better directs the path I take to get there.